-Like with tomato stakes, the plants must be checked daily during active growth to, but the taunt string provides just enough tension to support a fruit laden tomato plant without being so tight that it damages the plant.
+Like with tomato stakes, the plants must be checked daily during active growth to, but the taut string provides just enough tension to support a fruit-laden tomato plant without being so tight that it damages the plant.

 Growing tomatoes on strings is the best way to stake tomatoes in a garden that wants to make the most use of limited space.
-Tomatoes can be easier to train if they are pruned, but this is not absolutely necessary as additional string can be tied to any additional branches that grow.
+Tomatoes can be easier to train if they are pruned, but this isn’t absolutely necessary as string can be tied to any additional branches that grow.